Information about adult ADHD Referrals and Prescribing Medication

 It is really important to be aware that GPs can only issue medication for ADHD under a shared care agreement.
 This means that any initiation of medication, any change in dose, initial monitoring and annual follow up has to be provided by the specialist not the GP.
 We do not take on any shared care agreement with private providers due to the requirements needed and the ongoing cost to patients for that shared care.

 Right to choose: please search online for currently available NHS right to choose providers.
 It is recommended that you find a provider that offers more than a single remote appointment and preferably with a doctor rather than another health care professional.
 Please inform us of the provider, their secure nhs email address and any paperwork they require.
-You will need to complete most paperwork yourselves.
+You will need to complete most of the paperwork yourselves.

 If you think you may wish to have medication from this provider then it is important that you clarify with them that they are able to provide a full shared care service for the foreseeable future.
 If they stop providing shared care then you will have to stop the medication until a new shared care service is arranged and this can take several months.
 It is important that they are able to offer a quick response to medication queries especially in view of the supply issues with most adhd medication.